M4ngu/Sweet-Sixteen/firmware/Sweet_3/README.md

 When you upgrade to 2.0.0 you will LOSE ANY CONFIGURATION YOU HAVE from v1.3x.
 This is a one-time thing; apologies.
 You will not lose future configurations (and also, they are easier to back up).

-The 16n will be initialised to a set of default settings (All outputs for TRS and USB set to MIDI channel 1, CCs 32-47, I2C set to follower).
+The Sweet Sixteen will be initialised to a set of default settings (All outputs for TRS and USB set to MIDI channel 1, CCs 32-47, I2C set to follower).
 Once this is done, connect over USB, and go to the [editor][editor] in Google Chrome; you will be able to see the current configuration, edit the configuration, and transmit the new config to your device.
 You will likely need to customise the maximum fader value calibrations.

 Note that if you do change any config related to I2C, you should power-cycle the 16n before it will be picked up.

 Some options _do_ remain in `config.h`; they are for developers to specify options that are likely to need setting once, or adjusting during the development process:

 In `config.h`

+// define startup delay in milliseconds
+// for ER-301, which needs to be ON before Sweet Sixteen to connect via i2c
+#define BOOTDELAY 10000

+// uncomment this to allow PITCHBEND for controller 127:
+#define PITCHBEND 1

+// allow the Tsesseract Modular GESS & midi note implementation:
+#define GESS 1

+// default GESS settings (midi note, velocity and channel): byte _nNote[8] = { 30, 40, 50, 60, 70, 80, 90, 100 };
+byte _nVelocity[8] = { 120, 120, 120, 120, 120, 120, 120, 120 };
+byte _nChannel[8] = { 1, 2, 3, 4, 5, 6, 7, 8 };

 ```C
 #define DEBUG 1